List of Hajime no Ippo characters: Ichirō Miyata

 Makunouchi's idol and foil, Miyata is a very skilled outboxer with a cool demeanor that specializes in counter punches.
 Considered by many to be a boxing prodigy, he uses the same boxing style that his father used.
 After his father was forced to retire, Miyata decided to take on his style of boxing to prove its worth on the world stage.
 He begins at Kamogawa Gym, where he eventually meets Ippo and has a pair of spars with him.
-The first is a Miyata victory, but one where he's pushed unexpectedly hard by Ippo who had no fighting experience.
+The first is a Miyata victory, but one where he is pushed unexpectedly hard by Ippo who had no fighting experience.
 He loses in their second spar and later transfers to Kawahara Gym in hopes of one day facing Ippo in an official match.
 At first, Miyata looked down on Ippo after he was embarrassed in their first spar, but grew respect for him over the next few months and now has developed a friendly rivalry.

 Miyata was a highly touted rookie and enjoyed early success in East Japan Rookie Championship until he was defeated by Ryo Mashiba who stepped on his foot and sprained his ankle.
-After recovering and graduating high school, he tells Ippo that he's going on a tour through Thailand and Korea to improve his skills until he closes the gap between them.
+After recovering and graduating high school, he tells Ippo that he is going on a tour through Thailand and Korea to improve his skills until he closes the gap between them.
 Miyata has trained all across the Pacific and eventually returns to the mainstream boxing scene as the main contender to the OPBF featherweight title.
 Together with the Jolt Counter, an effective full-body counter punch, Miyata KO'd Australian boxer Arnie Gregory to become the current regional champion.
 He has defended his title five times, all by KO, boosting him up to the fifth ranked Featherweight in the WBC.
 Most recently, Miyata defeated Randy Boy Jr., the OPBF interim champion who was crowned during Miyata's absence due to broken fists.